DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its big brother), the _6OP-DX Kompakt_ module doesn't permit to do sound design (voices can't be edited, except **MONOPHONIC** state may be toggled on/off, by its dedicated button located above the touchscreen).
+Due to its reduced size (regardling its big brother), the _6OP-DX Kompakt_ module doesn't permit to do sound design (voices can't be edited, except **MONOPHONIC** state may be toggled on/off, and modulation matrix for any voice).

 The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit sounds and modulation matrices).
 However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices including extensions), or import a DX7 SysEx file (but without featured extensions such operator ON/OFF switch states and modulation matrices).